What I Found In A Zeek Dataset (And How I Found It)

 The dataset captures the attack in progress but not the origin.
 How would a real analyst trace back how 192.168.10.43 first became infected?

-192.168.10.50 had zero successful connections — only scanning.
-At what point does a SOC analyst isolate a host versus continuing to observe it to learn more about the attacker?
+192.168.10.50 was scanned heavily with almost no successful connections.
+At what point does a SOC analyst isolate a host versus observing it longer to learn more?

 What I Would Do Differently Next Time

 Establish a baseline deliberately.
 I found my clean host accidentally.
-A disciplined approach documents what normal looks like — average byte ranges, expected protocols, typical connection durations — before hunting anomalies.
+A disciplined approach documents what normal looks like — byte ranges, expected protocols, typical durations — before hunting anomalies.

 Cross-reference the DNS log.
-I downloaded the dns.log too.
-Joining it with conn.log would reveal which domains those external IPs resolved to — a key step in confirming C2 infrastructure by name.
+I downloaded dns.log too.
+Joining it with conn.log would reveal which domains those external IPs resolved to — a key step in confirming infrastructure by name.

 💼 From the Analyst's Desk to the SOC Floor

-I started with nothing but a raw, messy log file from Zeek — no fancy security software, no dashboards, no ready-made alerts.
-From that alone, I spotted a Mirai botnet infection, traced how it spread across four different parts of the network, confirmed it was talking to a command and control server, and wrapped it up with a simple success-rate comparison that makes the evidence impossible to ignore.
+I started with nothing but a raw, messy log file from Zeek — no security software, no dashboards, no ready-made alerts.
+From that alone, I identified a Mirai botnet infection, isolated the primary infected host, confirmed the malware family by its port signature, and closed with a success-rate comparison that makes the evidence hard to ignore.
+Just as important: where my first-pass classifications ran ahead of the data, I went back, re-ran the queries, and corrected them.
+Building a detection narrative from raw data — and knowing when your own conclusion doesn't hold — is the skill that matters most.

-The instincts I built over years of working in data analytics — spotting outliers, finding patterns, questioning anomalies — didn't need to be thrown away for cybersecurity work.
-They just needed to be pointed in a new direction.
+The instincts I built over years in data analytics — spotting outliers, finding patterns, questioning anomalies — didn't need to be thrown away for cybersecurity work.
+They just needed to be pointed in a new direction, and disciplined with one rule: run it before you believe it.

-Going Deeper — Beacons, Timelines, and What the Data Confessed — beaconing behavior, attack scheduling, external SSH brute force, and the one IP that may have actually gotten in.
+Going Deeper — Beacons, a Second Host, and What the Data Confessed — C2 beaconing on a fixed cadence, a second infected host mapping the network from the inside, external SSH brute force, and the one IP that actually got in.

 Comments